SchoutenEnZn/.github/README.md

 To improve these templates:

-1. Fork this repository
+1. Create a branch in this repository
 2. Make your changes
 3. Test in a sample repository
-4. Submit a pull request
+4. Open a pull request

 ## ❓ FAQ

-**Q: Why aren't workflows automatically added to repositories?**
+**Q: Are workflows automatically added to repositories?**
-A: For security reasons, GitHub requires workflows to be explicitly added to each repository.
-However, the templates make this easy via the Actions UI.

-**Q: Can I use different changelog formats?**
-A: Yes, but you may need to modify the workflow scripts that parse CHANGELOG.md.
+A: No. You need to create a workflow file in each repository that **references** the centralized workflow using `uses: SchoutenEnZn/.github/.github/workflows/workflowName.yaml@main`.

-**Q: What if I want to skip releases for some merges?**
+**Q: Can I customize the workflows for my repository?**
-A: The release workflow only triggers when there are unreleased changes in CHANGELOG.md.
-If no changes are detected, no release is created.
+A: Yes!
+You can either:
+- Copy the workflow to your repo and modify it directly
+- Or add parameters/conditions in your caller workflow

+**Q: What happens when you update workflows in this repository?**
+A: All repositories using `@main` automatically get the updates on their next workflow run!
+Use `@v1.0.0` tags for stability.

+**Q: How do I update to use the latest workflow version?**
+A: If you're using `@main`, it updates automatically.
+If using a tagged version like `@v1.0.0`, change it to the new tag or `@main`.

+**Q: Does the release workflow automatically version my releases?**
+A: The workflow reads version numbers from your CHANGELOG.md.
+You need to add versioned sections manually (e.g., `## [1.0.0] - 2025-11-18`).

-**Q: Can I customize version numbering?**
+**Q: Can I trigger releases manually?**
-A: Yes, use the manual workflow dispatch with a specific version number.
+A: Yes!
+Use the workflow dispatch option in the Actions tab and optionally specify a version number.

-## 📄 License

-These templates are provided as-is for use within the SchoutenEnZn organization.
+**Q: Can I test workflow changes before they affect all repos?**
+A: Yes!
+Use a branch or tag reference like `@feature-branch` or `@test-v1` instead of `@main` while testing.